Tonto Apache: Yavapai-Apache Nation Indian Reservation

 After being relocated to the Camp Verde Reservation, on the Verde River near Camp Verde, the Yavapai and Tonto Apache began to construct irrigation systems (including a five-mile (8 km) long ditch).
 These functioned well enough for them to reap sufficient harvests, making the tribe relatively self-sufficient.
 But, contractors who worked with the United States government to supply the reservations were disappointed, and petitioned to have the reservation revoked.
 The government complied, and in March 1875, the government closed the reservation.
 They forced the residents to travel by foot in winter 180 mi to the San Carlos Reservation.
 More than 100 Yavapai died during the winter trek.

-By the early 1900s, the Yavapai were drifting away from the San Carlos Reservation.
+By the early 20th century, many Yavapai moved away from the San Carlos Reservation.
 They requested permission to live on the grounds of the original Camp Verde Reservation.
 In 1910, the US government set aside 40 acre as the Camp Verde Indian Reservation, and in the following decade added 248 acre in two parcels, which became the Middle Verde Indian Reservation.
 These two reservations were combined in 1937, and the people formed the federally recognized Camp Verde Yavapai-Apache Nation.

 Today, the reservation spans 665 acre, in four separate locales.
 Tourism contributes greatly to the economy of the tribe.
 Their reservation has many significant historic sites which have been preserved, including the Montezuma Castle National Monument.
 The Yavapai-Apache Nation is the amalgamation of two historically distinct tribal people; the Yavepe (Central Yavapai), Wipukepa (Wipukapaya) (Northeastern Yavapai) and Kewevkapaya (Southeastern Yavapai) People and the Tonto Apache (Dilzhe’e Apache), each of whom occupied the Upper Verde prior to European invasion.
 The Tonto Apache, calling themselves Dilzhe'e, utilized the lands to the north, east and south; while the various Yavapai bands were using country to the north, the west and the south.
 They overlapped in the Upper Verde.